Mohamed-Elmanzalawi/Short_read_Analysis_Pipeline_for_Pathogenic_variants/README.md

 singularity build gatk_4.6.2.0.sifdocker pull broadinstitute/gatk:4.6.2.0
 ```

-For Parabricks:
+**- For Parabricks:**
 ```
 singularity build parabricker4.3.1-1.sif docker:nvcr.io/nvidia/clara/clara-parabricks:4.3.1-1
 ```

 7. Adjust the config file `e99_config.json`
    **This is a very important step as it defines the exact parameters that the pipeline will follow.
-Ideally, you will only need to do this step once and upon running the pipeline again, you can simply use the same config file.
+Ideally, you will only need to do this step once and upon running the pipeline again, you can use the same config file.
    For each parameter in `e99_config.json`, there is a comment explaining in detail what you should write.**

 ---